Architecture Firm Award

 Questions?
 Email AIA Awards

-The Architecture Firm Award is open to any firm or successor firms, whether an individual or an organization of architects, consistently producing distinguished architecture for a period of at least ten (10) years.
+The Architecture Firm Award is open to any firm or successor firms, whether an individual or an organization of architects, that has consistently produced distinguished architecture for a period of at least ten (10) years.

-- The primary office of the nominated firm must be based in the United States.
+- Firms put forward as candidates must have their primary office based in the United States.

 Nomination